What to Wear In Sedona: A Complete Packing Guide

 Wool Socks

-Include wool socks in your Sedona packing for warmth on chilly mornings and cool evenings, ensuring both comfort and moisture-wicking benefits.
+Include wool socks in your Sedona packing for warmth on chilly mornings and cool evenings.
 This becomes crucial during hikes, preventing blisters and discomfort, even in hot weather.

 Undergarments